Know earlier if ICI treatment is working

 INSPIRE Trial: Validating ctDNA as an early biomarker of ICI treatment response

-Signatera was evaluated in the INSPIRE trial, a randomized, prospective study in a pan-cancer cohort of patients receiving pembrolizumab treatment.3
+Signatera was evaluated in the INSPIRE trial, a randomized, prospective study in patients with advanced or metastatic solid malignancies receiving pembrolizumab treatment.3

 - 98% of patients had detectable ctDNA detected at baseline